hieudtrung/microdrop-path-planner/README.md

 1. If you only want to run the pre-compiled WHCA demo, just install Java runtime environment (JRE) instead of the whole JDK.
 Make sure it is in your `$PATH` environment variable.

-2. Clone this source code & navigate to the right folder
+2. Clone this source code & navigate to the right branch & folder

     ```bash
     git clone https://github.com/hieudtrung/opendrop-planner.git
+    git checkout archive
     cd algorithms/WHCA
     ```